UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 A **test runner** is a utility that makes it easy to run unit tests, including reporting the results, etc.

 **test coverage** is a measure of how much of the code under test is actually used when the suite of unit tests is run.
 Note that less than 100% coverage means the tests are incomplete.
-But even with 100% coverage, there may be many possibilities that were never tested.
+But even with 100% coverage, there may be many possibilities that have not been tested.

 **Test Driven Development (TDD)**: is "a software development process relying on software requirements being converted to test cases before software is fully developed".

 In short: write the tests before the code.

 It can feel pretty awkward at first: After all, we are thinking about how to make the code work -- that's what we want to focus on.
 But trust me: it really does lead to cleaner, more robust code.
 And if you follow TDD, 100% coverage is almost guaranteed.